microsoft/component-detection/README.md

 * `Experimental`
 * `Stable`

 DefaultOff detectors need to be explicitly enabled to run and produce a final graph output.
 Experimental detectors run by default but **will not** produce a final graph output.
 Stable detectors run and produce a final graph output by default.
 Here is how you can [enable default off/experimental](./docs/enable-default-off.md) detectors.
+The status of each detector can also be found [here](./docs/detectors/README.md)

 # Telemetry
 By default, telemetry will output to your output file path and will be a JSON blob.
 No data is submitted to Microsoft.